the-turing-way/the-turing-way/chapters/reproducible_environments.md

 - Did that then ran `sudo docker container ls` to get a list of active containers which showed that one with a container ID which looks like a git SHA.
 - Did `sudo docker container stop the_SHA_like_thing` and the container stopped, so I no longer got the message I got before at "http://localhost:4000/", and when I ls the containers there's none because there's none running.
 - Redid it using port 3000 instead of 4000 and it worked fine, so 4000 isn't special.
+- Now onto publishing and sharing dockerfiles.
+Made an account on [https://hub.docker.com/](https://hub.docker.com/).
+- Logged into docker via my terminal using `sudo docker login`
+- "The notation for associating a local image with a repository on a registry is username/repository:tag.
+The tag is optional, but recommended, since it is the mechanism that registries use to give Docker images a version."
+Did `sudo docker tag friendlyhello rjarnold/learning_docker:first_image_online`
+- Pushed the image to my account online by `sudo docker tag push rjarnold/learning_docker:first_image_online`
+- Refreshed the webpage with my account, the repository had been automatically create and the image placed within it.
+- Now try running the image on another machine.
+On another ubuntu machine I tried running `sudo docker run -p 4000:80 rjarnold/learning_docker:first_image_online` Failed because docker wasn't installed on that machine.
+- Installed docker on that machine and tried again.
+It regonised the image wasn't on my local machine and downloaded it
+- Went to "http://localhost:4000/" and the message was there as expected, so success.
+It had run without making the directory and files on my machine.

 Materials to look at: